ELEMENT_AT

 - Negative indexes are supported:

-the second-to-last, and so on. - The
+-1represents the last element,-2the second-to-last, and so on. - The

-function behaves the same ascontainer[key_or_index]
+ELEMENT_AT(container, key_or_index)function behaves the same ascontainer[key_or_index](see examples for details).

 Examples